St. John Richardson Liddell: Early life

 Liddell was born to a wealthy plantation family near Woodville, Mississippi.
 He was a schoolmate of future Confederate President Jefferson Davis, whom he would interact with several times during the early years of the Civil War on behalf of fellow general Albert Sidney Johnston.

 He attended the United States Military Academy from 1834 to 1835, but resigned prior to graduating.
+He was kicked out, according to a letter to his cousin John Guignard, "I have been unfortunately dismissed from West Point for two offenses—the one for having used a dagger too freely in personal contest, and the other for having unprovoked attempted to shoot a man, who had let fall some tint unguarded words, hostile to my feelings...."

 Liddell then moved to Catahoula Parish and established his own prosperous plantation, "Llanada," near Harrisonburg, Louisiana.
 His famous feud with Charles Jones, known as the Jones-Liddell feud, which eventually led to his death, began in the 1850s.

 Civil War

 Western Theater: 1861-63

 With the outbreak of the Civil War and Louisiana's secession, Liddell enlisted in the Confederate States Army and received a commission.
 He initially served as a staff officer to his close friend William J. Hardee and Albert Sidney Johnston during the early part of the conflict.
 He then commanded the famous Arkansas Brigade in Patrick Cleburne's division of the Army of Tennessee from 1862-63, including the battles of Perryville and Murfreesboro.

 Liddell commanded a division at Chickamauga in 1863, but repeatedly refused promotion to major general in order to secure an assignment closer to his plantation, which was in jeopardy from Jayhawkers.
 Liddell was approached by General Braxton Bragg, a West Point classmate, to become his chief of staff and replace General W.W.
 Mackall, but Liddell refused.
 Although he was publicly critical of Bragg, Liddell seemed to enjoy his favor, which may have earned him the enmity of several of the officers in the Army of Tennessee.
 He remained very close with his classmate Hardee.
 Despite his personal clashes with fellow officers, Liddell had provided invaluable service to the Army of Tennessee.
 His brigade was pivotal at Perryville and Stones' River (where his sixteen-year-old son Willie Liddell was mortally wounded), and suffered the highest percentage of casualties at Chickamauga.